-Located on the Roaring Fork Motor Nature Trail, the Trillium Gap Trail is the thing fantasy stories are made of.
+Finally, located on the Roaring Fork Motor Nature Trail, the Trillium Gap Trail is the thing fantasy stories are made of.

 It leads through an old-growth hemlock forest and runs behind a 25-foot waterfall at Grotto Falls.

-The three-mile round trip hike is considered moderate in difficulty due to rocky paths and slick spots near the grotto.
+The three-mile round trip hike is moderate in difficulty due to rocky paths and slick spots near the grotto.

 Sturdy hiking shoes are strongly recommended.
 For example, do not wear flip-flops or sandals.
 They are bad ideas for hiking and are particularly ill-advised on this trail.